Teach Philosophy 101

 Dealing with Academic Integrity Issues

-Cheating and plagiarism have been with us for a long while, but the issues have changed over the years.
+Cheating and plagiarism have been with us for a long while, but the issues have changed over the years, especially with the recent arrival of LLMs.
 Thinking through the issue now can save a lot of time and pain later.

 Why is Academic Integrity an Issue?